2 Year Sleep Regression – The Professional Advice You Need!

 5. Adjust Day Time Napping

-Many 2 year olds are transitioning at this stage to having only 1 nap a day.
+Hand in hand with the last point goes adjusting daytime sleep.
+Many 2 year olds are transitioning at this stage to having only 1 nap time a day.
+In fact, on some days they may not nap at all.

 6. Get Smart About Early Morning Waking

-You can teach your little one to stay in bed a little longer by using a specially designed colour-coded clock and making sure they have something to play with in their room for when they wake in the morning.
+You can therefore, teach your little one to stay in bed a little longer by using a specially designed colour-coded clock and making sure they have something to play with in their room for when they wake in the morning.

 Buy Now